jhmpy/idl24_project/README.md

 This repository contains the crowd_sim/ folder that runs the simulation environment and crowd_nav/ folder that contains codes for training and testing the policy.

 1. Install [Python-RVO2](https://github.com/sybrenstuvel/Python-RVO2) library
-2. From the CrowdNav folder, install crowd_sim and crowd_nav into pip with:
+2. Install crowd_sim and crowd_nav into pip with:
    ```
    pip install -e .
    ```